opendp/tumult-docs/public/analytics/v0.4/_sources/tutorials/simple-transformations.rst.txt

     :alt: A bar chart plotting the count of members by each age bin and gender.
 The chart is bimodal with peaks at 10-19 and 50-59 with no significant interaction between age and gender.
     :align: center

+Also available is the :meth:`histogram<tmlt.analytics.query_builder.QueryBuilder.histogram>` method, which provides a shorthand syntax for obtaining binned counts in simple cases.

 Public joins
 --------------